Campus Information Technology Services

 The university will develop standards, security processes, and operations to support each of these areas to meet the needs of the institution, implementing the latest proven technology as funding and manpower permits.
 The department of Information Technology (IT) is responsible for enacting and enforcing this policy unless otherwise indicated in the procedures.
-Each individual school and department is responsible for communicating with IT their technology needs on at least an annual basis to ensure IT is aware of the research, plans and priorities of the university.
+Each individual school and department are responsible for communicating with IT their technology needs on at least an annual basis to ensure IT is aware of the research, plans and priorities of the university.

-The CIO will coordinate directly with University executive management ensuring IT is aware of immediate and long-term academic and business needs and goals.
+The CIO will coordinate directly with university executive management ensuring IT is aware of immediate and long-term academic and business needs and goals.
 The CIO is responsible for setting the priority of IT services.

 Project Planning and Funding:

 All projects involving the addition or purchase of physical, locally hosted, or cloud hosted technology or services shall include a representative of IT.
 IT may be approached at any time with technology needs or projects by initiating a request through the Help Desk.
-Projects shall include a description of the desired outcome, timeline for both desired and needed completion and if IT is being asked to provide resources including infrastructure, servers, software or funding.
-Upon receipt, the CIO will assign a IT manager who will be the primary contact for the requestor.
+Projects shall include a description of the desired outcome, timeline for both desired and needed completion and if IT is being asked to provide resources including infrastructure, servers, software, or funding.
+Upon receipt, the CIO will assign an IT manager who will be the primary contact for the requestor.
 They will schedule a meeting within one week from when the request was made to verify understanding of the request and create a preliminary list of resources needed to satisfy the request within the desired timeline.
 The manager will create a formal IT project charter which may be incorporated into the larger project.

-Projects requiring funding beyond currently available will be built into the annual budget request process.
+Projects requiring funding beyond what is currently available will be built into the annual budget request process.
 IT will invite requesters to join them during the budget hearing to assist with justifying the need for the project.

 IT will independently request meetings with representatives of each school during the summer to ensure teaching needs for the next fiscal year are known, understood and, if possible, funded.